rastaman/Homedash2/README.md

 ## Requirements

-At least Java 11, works with Java 17 too.
+At least Java 11, work to make it works with Java 17 is ongoing.

 ### Build